 Instructions

-• Heat the olive oil in a large deep skillet over medium high heat.
+• Heat 2 tablespoons of olive oil in a large deep skillet over medium high heat.

-• Add in the chicken and season it with the pepper.
+• Add in 1 pound of chicken and season it with ½ teaspoon of pepper.

 • Saute for 5-7 minutes, flipping it halfway through the cooking time, until both sides of the chicken are browned.

-• Add in the garlic and cook for about 30 seconds until you can start to smell the garlic.
+• Add in 2 cloves of garlic and cook for about 30 seconds until you can start to smell the garlic.

-• Stir in the Chicken Broth, rice and carrots.
+• Stir in 2 cups of Chicken Broth, 1 cup of rice and ½ cup of carrots.

 • Bring to a boil.
 Cover, reduce the heat to low and cook for about 20 minutes until the rice is tender and the liquid is absorbed (stir every once in a while to make sure that the mixture is not sticking to the bottom of the pan).